p-adic Eichler-Shimura maps for the modular curve: -adic Eichler-Shimura maps

-The compatibility of Poincar\'e and Serre traces gives (1).
-Part (2) follows the same lines of the proof of Theorem \ref{TheoMain} using the fact that the pairings are perfect for classical objects. \endproof \end{theo}
+The compatibility of Poincar\'e and Serre traces (\cite[Theorem 4.4.1 (4)]{LanLiuZhuRhamComparison2019}) implies part (1).
+Part (2) follows the same lines of the proof of Theorem \ref{TheoMain} using the fact that the pairings are perfect for the classical Eichler-Shimura decomposition. \endproof \end{theo}